Landscape Designer

 Commercial & Residential Properties

-For over 35 years, that is exactly what we have done for homeowners throughout North Fairhaven and Oxford Village.
-Whether it is a full landscape renovation on an established lot near Benoit Square or a complete yard overhaul behind Livesey Park, our crew shows up, does the work ourselves, and delivers a finished result you can see from the street.
+For more than 35 years, that is exactly what we have done for homeowners throughout North Fairhaven and Oxford Village.
+Whether it is a full landscape renovation on an established property near Benoit Square or a complete yard transformation behind Livesey Park, our crew handles the work ourselves and delivers a finished result that improves both the function and appearance of the property.

-Olympic gold medalist Jim Craig hired us to design and install his entire landscape.
-He did not want to coordinate between a designer, a grading contractor, a mason, and a planting crew.
-He wanted one company that could take the project from concept to completion, and that is what we did.
-Our own team handled every phase of his project because that is how we operate on every job.
+Olympic gold medalist Jim Craig trusted us to design and install the full landscape at his home.
+He did not want to manage multiple contractors for design, excavation, masonry work, and planting.
+He wanted one experienced team capable of carrying the project from concept through completion.
+Our crew handled every phase of that project, which is the same way we approach every job.

-We bring that same consistency to commercial work.
+We bring that same consistency to commercial properties as well.
 Titleist / Acushnet Company has relied on us for landscaping and weekly lawn maintenance for decades.
-When a company like that keeps you on for that long, it is because the quality does not slip.
+Long-term relationships like that only happen when the quality of the work and reliability of the service remain consistent year after year.

-The process is straightforward: We sit down with you, walk the property, and develop a design that addresses what the site actually needs.
-Then our crew handles the build.
-That means excavation and grading, loam delivery and spreading, patio and walkway construction, stone wall installation, lawn establishment through hydroseeding, seeding, or sod, tree and shrub planting selected for your property's conditions, and mulching to finish the beds.
-One team does all of it.
+Our process is simple.
+We walk the property with you, evaluate the site conditions, and create a plan that addresses what the property actually needs.
+From there our crew handles the work: excavation and grading, loam delivery and spreading, patio and walkway construction, retaining wall installation, lawn establishment through hydroseeding, seeding, or sod, tree and shrub planting suited for your property, and mulching to finish the beds.

-Most of our landscape design clients stay with us for maintenance afterward.
+Many homeowners who hire us for landscape design and installation stay with us afterward for maintenance.
 Jim Craig is one of them.
-Years after the original installation, we still handle his weekly mowing and seasonal services because the relationship is built on trust and consistent results.
+Years after the original installation, we still maintain his property through weekly mowing and seasonal services because the relationship is built on trust and consistent work.

-Our shop is on Huttleston Avenue in Fairhaven, a short drive from anywhere in North Fairhaven.
-Properties along Main Street, near the Oxford School Residences, off Adams Street, around Glenhaven Avenue, or along the Route 6 corridor all fall within our core service area.
-We know this neighborhood because we have been working in it for three decades.
+Our shop is located on Huttleston Avenue in Fairhaven, just minutes from North Fairhaven neighborhoods.
+Homes along Main Street, near the Oxford School Residences, around Adams Street, along Glenhaven Avenue, and throughout the Route 6 corridor are all part of our regular service area.

 ABOUT OUR SERVICES